someengineering/fixinventory/plugins/aws/README.md

 # resoto-plugin-aws
-An AWS collector plugin for Cloudkeeper.
+An AWS collector plugin for resoto.

 ## Usage
 When the collector is enabled (`--collector aws`) it will automatically collect any accounts the AWS boto3 SDK can authenticate for.